 - MRI detects tendon tears or signal changes related to tendinopathy.

 Treatment of lateral epicondylitis is dependent on a number of factors including duration and severity of symptoms.
-Patients may elect for non-operative or surgical treatment based on evaluation and shared decision making with Dr. Ahmad and our team.
+Patients may elect for non-operative or surgical treatment based on evaluation and shared decision making with Dr. Ahmad and his team.

-- First treatment step, successful for many
+- First treatment step, which is successful for many

 - Eliminate the activities producing pain